fhardison/sidgwick-writer/src/sidgwick.md

 ## § 26.
 Attraction.

-When the Gender, Case, Mood, etc., of one word of a sen- ~ tence is altered from what it would naturally be to suit the Gender, Case, Mood, etc., of some other word or words, such alteration is said to be due to attraction.
+When the Gender, Case, Mood, etc., of one word of a sentence is altered from what it would naturally be to suit the Gender, Case, Mood, etc., of some other word or words, such alteration is said to be due to attraction.

 There are many forms of attraction in Greek, the commonest being the attraction of the Relative.